mcbride249/MechaCar_Statistical_Analysis/README.md

 3. The t-tests determined that there is no statistical difference between the sample of Lot 1 and the population mean, there was a strong correlation between the sample of Lot 2 and the population mean, and that there is a very weak correlation between the sample PSI of Lot 3 and the population mean.

-4. A number of variables were identified as possible indicators of vehicle performance of the MechaCar against vehicles from other manufacturerers such as acceleration speed, cost, and fuel efficiency.
-In designing our own statistical test, it was decided that t-test would be used to test the hypothesis, and would be measured against the normal correlation with a p-value of 0.05.
+4. A number of variables were identified as possible indicators of vehicle performance of the MechaCar against vehicles from other manufacturers such as acceleration speed, cost, and fuel efficiency.
+In designing our own statistical test, it was decided that t-test would be used to test the hypothesis and would be measured against the normal correlation with a p-value of 0.05.